Skip to primary navigation Skip to content Skip to footer

 Bear Glacier Lagoon tends to be less strenuous due to the amount of icebergs & easy viewing of the glacier from our drop off.
 A lot of time is spent viewing the strange but beautiful iceberg’s shapes and colors.

-On the flip side – Ailaik Bay will involve more paddling to reach the glacial destination, and can be more physically exerting dependent on the sea conditions.
+On the flip side – Aialik Bay will involve more paddling to reach the glacial destination, and can be more physically exerting dependent on the sea conditions.

 Summary